iroha-one/odoo-docs-ja/_sources/applications/finance/accounting/fiscal_localizations/localizations/mexico.rst.txt

 Earnings from previous years on the account "previous years results" account (304.01.01 in Mexico) - that is an equity account.

+After posting the Journal Entry, click on *Mark as Closing Entry for the Fiscal Year*.
+This step is important because it is linked to the Trial Balance report.
+If this Journal Entry is not marked as a Closing Entry, the Trial Balance won't be correct.

 The simplified accounting entry would look like this:

 .. image:: media/mx_cc_03.png